sdcondon/FlUnit/README.md

 Prototype for a test framework where tests are defined using a fluent builder.
 Includes a skeleton VSTest adapter which records each assertion in a separate result of the test.

+### Usage

+Create a (.NET 5) class library and add a reference to the FlUnit Nuget package, as well as the FlUnit.VS.TestAdapter package for discovering and running the tests in Visual Studio or via the .NET CLI.
+You'll also probably want to include an assertion library of your choice - the example code below uses Shouldly, for example.
+Right now (because the adapter is just a hacked together prototype and doesn't deal with this for you) you'll also need to add Microsoft.NET.Test.Sdk.

+As shown below, tests are defined as public static gettable properties of public static classes, with the help of a fluent builder to construct them.
+More examples can be found in the [example test project](./src/Example.TestProject/ExampleTests.cs).

 ```csharp
 using FlUnit;
 // NB: Shouldly v4 adds optional parameters to many of its assertion methods - which Linq expressions can't